electrode-io/electrode/README.md

 Do you find Electrode useful?
 Please send us your encouragement with a github star.

 Did you find an issue?
 Would you like to help with the project?
-Please See our [contributing guide] for instructions on [submitting a PR] or [reporting an issue].
+Please see our [contributing guide] for instructions on [submitting a PR] or [reporting an issue].

 # Support and Acknowledgement